 There is currently no direct train from Kuala Lumpur to Bangkok, so you will have to make a stop or two along the way.

-There are a number of ways you can travel from Kuala Lumpur to Bangkok, all of which will require changing trains and spending a few hours in transit or spending the night if you prefer.
+There are a number of ways you can make the trip from Kuala Lumpur to Bangkok by train, all of which will require changing trains and spending a few hours in transit or spending the night if you prefer.

 Most people will make many stops when making this journey and you will find all the best places to stop below, with a few suggestions on places to visit along the way.